stappersg/vBook/src/settings/dns.md

 vSMTP can handle complex DNS situations.
 A default configuration is applied on the root domain and virtual domains inherit from it.
 Specific values can be updated on root domain or on a per virtual domain basis.

 DNS parameters are stored in the `[server.dns]` and `[server.virtual.dns]` tables and sub-tables.
-Please refer to [vSMTP reference guide] and [Trust-DNS] repository for detailed information.
+Please refer to [vSMTP configuration reference] and [Trust-DNS] repository for detailed information.

-[vSMTP reference guide]: /ref/config-file.md
+[vSMTP configuration reference]: /src/ref/vSL/api/var::cfg.md

 [Trust-DNS]: https://github.com/bluejekyll/trust-dns